OPM/opm-publications/sleipner/README.md

 *feeders.tmpl*, *feeders.txt*, *permx.tmpl* and *permx.txt*
 that are used to configure ERT.

-The top temperature we use a normal distribution with mean 34C and standard deviation 3C and specified in
+For the top temperature at 800m depth we use a normal distribution with mean 34C and standard deviation 3C as specified in
 *rtempvd.tmpl* and *rtempvd.txt*
+The temperature at 1000m depth is set to 41C.
+The temperature of these two depths defines the temperature gradient in the reservoir.

-The history matching uses the CO2 plume contour areas in the layers.
+The history matching uses the CO2 plume contour areas at the top of each layer.
 To compute the observed areas the script **obs_area.py** needs to be run: